Course numbers with the # symbol included (e.g. #400) have not been taught in the last 3 years.

-Exploration of the forces (mutation, selection, random drift, inbreeding, assortative mating) affecting the frequency and distribution of allelic variation in natural populations.
+Exploration of the forces (mutation, selection, random drift, inbreeding, assortative mating) affecting the frequency and distribution of genetic variation in natural populations.
 Quantifying the structure of populations.
-Analysis of continuous variation in populations simultaneously at multiple loci.
-Interactions between genes and their environment underlying phenotypic variation.
 Methods of analysis for theoretical and practical applications.
-Prereq: introductory genetics; introductory statistics; one semester college calculus.
-Computer Lab.
+Prereq: Introductory Genetics and Statistics.

 GEN 806 - Human Genetics